Attorney General challenges judge's characterization of girls' reactions at Floyd murder scene

 Chauvin's attorney, Eric Nelson, had previously filed a memo challenging the proposed aggravating factors and argued that the presence of children typically pertains to children who are trapped in a domestic dispute.

-The judge wrote that "to the contrary," Frazier and another 17-year-old girl who also recorded the events, Alyssa Funari, "are observed smiling and occasionally even laughing over the course of several minutes."
-He also noted that Frazier and Reynolds were "observed smiling for several seconds," were later "laughing" as a male witness verbally confronted the officers and "finally" were "observed laughing out loud" after Floyd was loaded into an ambulance.
+The judge wrote that "contrary" to the state's assertions that they were traumatized, Frazier and another 17-year-old girl who also recorded the events, Alyssa Funari, "are observed smiling and occasionally even laughing over the course of several minutes."
+He also noted that Frazier and Reynolds were "observed smiling for several seconds," were later "laughing" as a male witness verbally confronted the officers and were "observed laughing out loud" after Floyd was loaded into an ambulance.

+Vinson wrote that children and teenagers often have limited or underdeveloped coping skills, and that responses to trauma can include laughing or smiling.

+"One also cannot draw any inference about the trauma the minor witnesses experienced from the fact that they may have briefly laughed during the incident," she wrote. " … The denial of trauma — especially by an authority figure — can be traumatic in and of itself.
+Therefore, discounting the children's own accounts of their experiences has the potential to exacerbate the harm to the minors' psyches in this case."

-Ellison also "vehemently" disagreed with Cahill's characterization of the children's demeanor at the scene, noting that they were emotional at trial and that children exhibit and process trauma in different ways.
+Ellison "vehemently" disagreed with Cahill's characterization of the children's demeanor at the scene.
+He wrote that evidence of the girls' trauma would likely not have been allowed at Chauvin's trial, and that had he anticipated the judge's evaluation he would have requested a separate hearing to discuss the issue.

 "The State is deeply worried about the message sent by suggesting that instead of attempting to intervene in order to stop a crime — which children did in this case — children should simply walk away and ignore their moral compass," Ellison wrote.
 "Children should never be put in this position."